-Slowly began to breathe easy again.
-My thoughts became clearer and the weight I'd felt trying to crush me was easing up…
+Slowly I began to breathe easy again.
+My thoughts became clearer and the weight I'd felt trying to crush me was easing up slowly.

 I could not see her again.
 That was the conclusion I had come to.
-I had done what I set out to do and made sure she was ok, and she was.
+I had done what I had set out to do and made sure she was ok and she was.

-Except I spent that entire night tossing and turning, thinking about what had happened.
-Once I did fall to sleep my dreams were filled with a sense of confusion.
+Except, I spent that entire night tossing and turning, thinking about what had happened.
+When I had finally managed to fall to sleep my dreams were filled with a sense of confusion.

 I was glad to hear my alarm and more grateful for the hot water cascading over me as I stood under my shower.
-For longer than normal I stood there.
-Head hug forward and my hands out against the wall in front of me.
+For longer than normal I stood there; head hung forward and my hands out against the wall in front of me.
 I don't know what I was hoping for…maybe for the previous day's memory to wash away with the suds and down the drain.

 It did no good.

-I sat with my coffee, wrestling with my conscious and my scruples…the thought of doing what I was planning was so out of the ordinary for me and went against every work ethic I held important but I had to.
+I sat with my coffee, wrestling with my conscience and my scruples…the thought of doing what I was planning to do was so out of the ordinary for me and went against every work ethic I held important; but I had to.
 I picked up my phone and pressed speed dial 1.

 'Good morning, Denali Toys Limited, How my I direct your call'

-"Miss Stanley, It's Mr Cullen…" I cringed as I said the words, knowing she'd be straight off the phone and off to tell as many people as she could.
+"Miss Stanley, its Mr Cullen…" I cringed as I said the words, knowing that once our call had ended she would have run straight off to tell as many people as she could.

 Jessica Stanley was our main reception host.
-Directing calls and pointing people in the right direction was her role at the company, the meet and greet Girl.
-Behind the scenes however, she was the biggest gossip in the whole city of Seattle
+Her Job description within the company was to redirect calls and point people in to the right direction to the correct department; in other words 'the meet and greet' girl.
+Behind the scenes however, she was also the biggest gossip in the whole city of Seattle.

 "I need you to clear my Schedule for day.
 I have some personal matters to attend to."
 I almost groaned as I let my conscious win out.